COVID-19 Cancellation Notice

 Regional Say What!
 Summits

-The Regional Say What!
-Summits are attended by students accompanied by adult sponsors with the mission of gaining knowledge and skills in policy advocacy at both the local and state level.
-Students also engage in project planning that will be implemented in their respective communities.
+The regional Say What!
+Tobacco-Free Action Summits are one-day trainings designed to educate and empower youth and adult tobacco prevention advocates.
+Each participant gains tobacco prevention knowledge and policy advocacy skills for both the local and state level.
+Middle and high school students also engage in project planning that will be implemented in their respective schools or communities.

 Youth Preparedness Camp